Last Updated January, 2021

-Turkey, as shown in a media, is often having problems with refugees, terrorists, homeless, and ethnic groups who are constantly conflicting with each other.
+Turkey, as shown in the media, is often having problems with refugees, terrorists, homeless, and ethnic groups who are constantly conflicting with each other.
 Some European countries along with the US have tight relations with Turkey.
 So no wonder why their media like spreading a myth that Turkey is poor and not a safe destination.
 And that’s what we also believed before getting here.
 And it was such a mistake.

 So Why Is Turkey Safe?

 Yet the reality turned out to be so different.

 Turkey is a very safe destination.
 In fact, we personally feel definitely safer here than in any of the countries in the EU (besides Norway, Austria, and Switzerland) or in the US.
 Actually, it surprises us a lot when people ask if we are doing fine in such an unstable country like Turkey.

 Unstable?
 Unsafe?
 Who told you that?
 Media?